San Jose, CA Divorce Attorney

 In exceptional circumstances, spouses or partners may be eligible for a summary dissolution, an expedited form of divorce without the influence of courts of judges.
 Not everyone is eligible for a summary dissolution – it requires very stringent requirements that vary from marriage to marriage.

-The legal professionals at Schoenberg Family Law Group, P.C. have extensive knowledge of all your divorce options, ensuring that you are well-informed of your choices before officially beginning the dissolution process.
+The San Jose family law attorney team at Schoenberg Family Law Group, P.C. have extensive knowledge of all your divorce options, ensuring that you are well-informed of your choices before officially beginning the dissolution process.
 We understand that this decision may have far-reaching ramifications for you and your family, so we give you all the information that is necessary for you to make a decision.

 The state of California puts general requirements in place in order to petition for divorce or separation.